BjornWilliams/DocsVersaTul/docs/source/caching.rst

 .. code-block:: c#
     :caption: Simple Example With a (AutoFac) as the IoC Container

-    //Creating the IoC container
+    // creating the IoC container
     var builder = new ContainerBuilder();

-    //default configs - see configuration default for more details. var configSettings = new Builder().BuildConfig();
+    // default configs - see configuration default for more details. var configSettings = new Builder().BuildConfig();

-    //Populating the container
+    // Populating the container
     builder.RegisterInstance(configSettings);

     builder